WilliamY97/LearningJournal/Coding Questions/Breadth First Search/README.md

 Simply re-creating the graph in this question.
 A BFS will help track down all the nodes and then store them into a dictionary and also update current nodes neighbors to have it.
 If a neighbor already exists in the dictionary then we simply need to update the current nodes neighbours to have it.
-The purpose of the dictionary is to have a reference to every node at the end.
+The purpose of the dictionary is to know which nodes have been visited (thus what to enqueue).

 **261. Graph Valid Tree**